sudvarma/upload/README.md

     - small byte transfer and quick synchornization of signature changes

 #### Concurrent modification
 By having each signature portion in a separate chunk - concurrent modification to the same chunk could be avoided.
-Incase same chunk needs to be modified by multiple users operational transformation or CRDT methodologies needs to be incorporated.
+Incase same chunk needs to be modified by multiple users "operational transformation" or CRDT methodologies needs to be incorporated.